rohit13k/InfluencePropagation/README.md

 # InfluencePropagation

-To Run the Programe of finding keys for Influnce Propagation run the RunTest.cpp file after editing the config.properties file
+To Run the Programe of finding keys for Influnce Propagation run the  com.ulb.code.wit.main.Testing class with the first argument as the path of the config.properties

 Config file details: